-Focusing on India’s Northeast, in particular on India’s Look and Act East Policy, the volume underscores how logistical governance in the region can bring economic and political transformations.
-It explores the projected development of the Northeast into a gateway of transformative cultural interaction among people, just as the Silk Road became a conduit for Buddhism to travel along with musical instruments and tea.
+Focussing on India’s North-East, in particular on India’s Look and Act East Policy, the volume underscores how logistical governance in the region can bring economic and political transformations.
+It explores the projected development of the North-East into a gateway of transformative cultural interaction among people, just as the Silk Road became a conduit for Buddhism to travel along with musical instruments and tea.

 Comprehensive and topical, this book will be useful for scholars and researchers of political studies, international relations, governance studies, development studies, international trade and economics and for think tanks working on South and Southeast Asia.

 1 Cartographies of Connectivity in Asia and the Indian Response

 2 Interwoven Realities: Logistics and the Reshaping of Global Governance

 3 Financialisation of Infrastructure and the Construction of a ‘Seamless Asia’

 4 Bangladesh and the Double Look East